 My own cars are built from Concord Junction cast resin kits produced around 1993.
 All the B&M versions were offered: 2-door, 4-door, RPO/Baggage, and the full-baggage conversion of the RPO/Baggage as well.
 Decals were included, and some kits came with Cape Line Allied Full Cushion trucks (he simultaneously offered kits for NYC and NH conversions as well).

 With the original Concord Junction cars, be careful, the sides on both my kits needed a good deal of filing before the roof would overlap onto the ends.
 Also, the newer kit (in a plastic bag as opposed to a cardboard box) had a floor that was even shorter.
 I haven't yet found a coupler shank length that produces a really satisfactory way of mounting the coupler: the mounting screw comes too close to the joint between the end and the floor either way.
 About 1955, most, if not all, railroads using converted troop sleepers scrapped the Allied trucks after analysis of a wreck indicated they were at fault.
 They were often replaced with high-speed Bettendorf-outline trucks (the Chrysler FR-5 for many of the B&M cars).
 I don't know of any ready-to-run snubber-equipped Bettendorf or Chrysler-type trucks.
-For a long time after Cape Line shut down, the only sources of Allied trucks have been a run imported by Overland and the Bethlehem Car Works Kitbits line.
-However, I've recently seen Eastern Car Works offering plastic Allied trucks, which are an option in the Cannonball kit too, and now Walthers has them in metal.
+For a long time after Cape Line shut down, the only sources of Allied trucks were a run imported by Overland and the Bethlehem Car Works Kitbits line.
+Eastern Car Works offered plastic Allied trucks, which are an option in the Cannonball kit too, and now Walthers has them in metal.